-- 15.01 The Vestry: Is located within the South side aisle to the Chancel all finishes including carved screens in well maintained condition. - 15.02 Some efflorescence in surface of stonework on south wall adjacent Vestry screen related to now redundant boiler chimney.
-Needs to be monitored but not a significant issue.

-15.03 Tower Bell Chamber:

-Underside of roof in apparently fair condition with no significant signs 3 of rainwater ingress.
+- 15.1 The Vestry: Is located within the south side aisle to the Chancel all finishes including carved screens in well maintained condition. - 15.2 Some efflorescence in surface of stonework on south wall adjacent Vestry screen related to now redundant boiler chimney.
+Needs to be monitored but not a significant issue. - 15.3 Tower Bell Chamber: - Underside of roof in apparently fair condition with no significant signs of rainwater ingress.
 No evidence of recurrence of previous problems related to drainage hopper blockage.
 The inside of the masonry walls would benefit from a general clean down and then repointing to fill voids.
-Furthermore the internal boarding to the louvered openings should be temporarily removed to allow for inspection of the louvres.

-- 15.04 Access to the roof is via an intricate combination of vertical steel 3 ladders.
-Within which there is a timber beam access plank with guard rails; which are generally in good condition.
-However in one area the plank has suffered deterioration as a result of water ingress.
-Consideration should be given to its repair. - 15.05 Bells apparently in good working order, but note again complex triple pulley system for Sanctus bell.

-15.06 Tower Ringer Chamber:

-Whitewashed walls and carpeted floor remain in good order with foot mats for ringers and tidy storage of pull ropes.
+Furthermore, the internal boarding to the louvered openings should be temporarily removed to allow for inspection of the louvres. - 15.4 Access to the roof is via an intricate combination of vertical steel ladders.
+Within which there is a timber beam access plank with guard rails, which are generally in good condition. - However, in one area the plank has suffered deterioration as a result of 2 water ingress, from the hatch above.
+Consideration should be given to its repair.
+Furthermore, the fixed ladders would benefit from a wire brush, rust abatement treatment and full decoration using a hammerite type of paint to aid their longevity. - 15.5 Bells apparently in good working order but note again complex triple pulley system for Sanctus bell. - 15.6 Tower Ringer Chamber: - Whitewashed walls and carpeted floor remain in good order with foot mats for ringers and tidy storage of pull ropes.